What is the Atlassian Stack?

 This is list is just a small sample of add-ons and plugins that are available.
 Feel free to review the Atlassian Marketplace for additional add-ons and plugins for JIRA and Confluence as well as the other tools in the Atlassian Stack.

-NOTE: The add-ons and plugins are an additional cost so care should be taken to not only evaluate them but to also weigh the benefits of adding them against their costs.
+NOTE: The add-ons and plugins are an additional costs so care should be taken to not only evaluate them but to also weigh the benefits of adding them against their costs.

 Key Things To Remember